danielfett/draft-dpop/mainmatter.md

 If these checks are successful, the authorization server MUST associate the access token with the public key.
 It then sets `token_type` to `bearer+dpop` in the token response.
-The client MAY use this parameter to determine whether the server supports the mechanisms specified in this document.
+The client MAY use the value of the `token_type` parameter to determine whether the server supports the mechanisms specified in this document.

 # Resource Access (Proof of Possession for Access Tokens)